This month’s fatal alligator attack in Kiawah Island, South Carolina was alarming and bizarre.

 How does SCDNR decide which alligators to kill when they are responding to a nuisance alligator?

-“Generally, ‘nuisance’ alligators are found in typical alligator habitat where the property owner or member of the public demands its removal,” Hart said.
+“Generally, ‘nuisance’ alligators are found in a typical alligator habitat where the property owner or member of the public demands its removal,” Hart said.
 “These alligators may have been habituated to people, have been feed by people, or may not exhibit appropriate fear of humans, though this is not always the case.”

 SCDNR spokesperson David Lucas previously said that the agency receives between 1,300-1,500 complaints about alligators every year.